-A wall of enmity divided Jews and Gentiles until they were made one in Christ.
+Jews and Gentiles were divided by a wall of enmity until they were made one in Christ.
 The Ephesian church was mostly Gentile.
 Jews had an ingrained prejudice against them.
 It was rooted in their heritage as the circumcised, which the Gentiles did not share.
 The Jews were God’s people Israel and had God’s covenants.
 The Gentiles had been heathens with no hope or God in the world.
 Paul revealed Christ Jesus made both in one body friends with God by His cross.

 When Gentiles turned to Jesus, it caused trouble in the church.
 The Jews looked down on Gentiles, considering them to be uncircumcised heathens.
 The Gentiles resented Jews, considering them to be haughty, foolish, religious fanatics.
 Much of this enmity carried over between Jews and Gentiles in the church.